-- 1. Go to Project ► Snapping options...
+- Go to Project ► Snapping options....

-- 2. Press Enable Snapping and select Advanced Configuration

-- 3. Check the green\centroids and forest\stands layers
+- Activate the snapping for the green\centroids and the forest\stands layers.

-- 4. Set Type for each layer to Vertex

-- 5. Set Tolerance for each layer to 10
+- Set their Tolerance to 5 map units.

-- 6. Set Units for each layer to pixels

-- 7. Check Avoid Overlap for the forest stands layer
+- Check the Avoid Int. box for the forest\stands layer.

-- 8. Press Topological editing

-- 9. Choose Follow Advanced Configuration

-- 10. Close the pop-up
+- Check Enable topological editing.

+- · Click Apply.

-With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink square will appear on the point that will be snapped to.
+With these snapping settings, whenever you are digitizing and get close enough to one of the points in the centroids layer or any vertex of your digitized polygons, a pink cross will appear on the point that will be snapped to.

-11. Finally, turn off the visibility of all the layers except forest\stands and rautjarvi\georef.
+Finally, turn off the visibility of all the layers except forest\stands and rautjarvi\georef.
 Make sure that the map image has not transparency any more.

-A few important things to note before you start digitizing:
+A couple of important things to note before you start digitizing: